vscode-restructuredtext/docs/articles/preview.rst

 Esbonio
 :::::::
-.. warning:: Esbonio language server must be enabled for live preview to work properly since release 171.0.0.
+.. danger:: Esbonio language server must be enabled for live preview to work properly since release 171.0.0.

    If live preview does not work, verify if "esbonio:" is visible in the